Karim-1/evoman_framework/README.md

 pip install requirements.txt
 ```

-## file usaga
+## file usage

+### SGA

+TBA

+### NEAT

-run `neat_algo` to run the 10 experiments
+run `neat_algo.py` to run the 10 experiments

-in `plot_functions` different plot functions can be found that were used for the results in the paper
+in `plot_functions.py` different plot functions can be found that were used for the results in the paper

+if you want to play with a winning genome of the NEAT algorithm, run `play_winner.py`.
+Make sure to change to folder to the genome you want to use.

 ## results